onqtam/headjack/docs/why/100_1k_10k_words.md

 Birthing Collective Consciousness
 Embracing Complexity
 Genesis / The seed
+The Caterpillar
+    This book will dissolve/morph into the symbolic subtrate that it will give birth to.
 Solving the world's largest collective action problem Collective Plasticity
     upregulating our capacity for conscious collective change